Major and national developments

 All major and national developments require Pre-Application Consultation (PAC) with the community.
 This helps to mitigate negative impacts where possible, address misunderstandings and issues raised by the community.
 You can then take this into account to improve the quality of your application.

-To get this process started, you need to submit a Proposal of Application Notice (POAN) form at least 12 weeks before you submit your planning application.
+To get this process started, you need to submit a Proposal of Application Notice (POAN) form (PDF 86KB) at least 12 weeks before you submit your planning application.
 This is to notify us of your intention to submit a major or national application, describe your development and propose a consultation (how, when, where and with whom it will take place).
 This form details what information and documents you need to provide and what you need to do.

 Our Planning team will respond to you within 21 days of receiving your POAN to advise you if the proposed PAC is satisfactory or if additional information and consultation are needed.
 They will also tell you what to include in your PAC report.